PortfoliosLab logoPortfoliosLab logo

 VTV and BGIG have a correlation of 0.84, meaning they provide meaningful diversification benefit when combined.
 Depending on your allocation goals, holding both could reduce overall portfolio risk.

-On 1-year performance, VTV leads with 26.25% vs 19.51% for BGIG.
+On 1-year performance, VTV leads with 26.34% vs 19.33% for BGIG.
 On fees, VTV is cheaper at 0.04% per year.
-Their volatility is very similar.
+On volatility, BGIG has been the lower-risk option at 2.37%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 VTV is cheaper with a 0.04% expense ratio, compared with 0.45% for BGIG.